Healthcare providers play a key role in helping employees stay at, or return to, work safely.

 Join RETAIN to help your patients and keep the MN workforce strong!

-Healthcare providers have a key role to play in supporting their patient’s return-to-work plan.
-MN RETAIN has partnered with Mayo Clinic health care providers to develop a CME accredited training course entitled Preventing Needless Work Disability: The Healthcare Provider Role.
-This course, comprised of three modules, covers the following topics:
+Healthcare providers play a key role in supporting their patient’s return-to-work.
+MN RETAIN has partnered with Mayo Clinic to develop a CME accredited course entitled Preventing Needless Work Disability: The Healthcare Provider Role.

 Click on the link below for further information about this course and how to obtain CME credit.